rieckpil/progmot/content/post/one-year-course-release.md

 ## A Note on Effort

-In total, the course consists of 127 video lessons.
-All vary from 5 to 15 minutes in length.
-In total, the course user will watch between 9 and 10 hours of recorded content.
-I had no target for the total length in mind, and this came naturally.
+On the 25th of October 2020 when I closed the last early bird batch, the course had 127 video lessons.
+They all vary from 5 to 15 minutes in length.
+In total, the course users will watch 10 hours of recorded content on testing Spring Boot applications.
+I had no target for the total length in mind, this came naturally.

-I've never used a perfectly written script to record the videos.
-It was more or less half-freestyle with some notes and the target source code on a second screen.
-This approach makes the recordings longer as there will be misspellings and non-fluent explanations or coding parts.
-The effort for editing will also increase as with more recorded material, there's more to cut.

 For a 30-minute video, I've recorded 45 minutes, and the editing took me another 45 minutes.
 This makes it approximately 90 minutes of effort for a 30-minute video lesson.

-This includes no preparation work, or coding upfront, which will take the same amount as the video is long.
+This includes no preparation work or coding upfront.

-How long did this course take me?
-You do the math.
+How long did it take to create this course?
+I can't give you the exact figures as I never mesaured the time.
 But as you'll see later on, the time investment paid off.

 In the first month or even year, you might not get the traction as expected.
 Don't compare the invested time with your hourly rate or salary.
 An online course is an asset that'll (hopefully) make money while you sleep.

-Seeing more and more course participants was also a natural motivation to keep going.
+Seeing more and more course participants also was a natural motivation to keep going.

-If I had the end goal of 9 hour content in mind and started my journey to record everything at once, that would have been almost impossible.
+If I would have started with the end goal of 10 hour content in mind and wanted to record everything at once, that would have been almost impossible.
 I'd had to lock myself in my room for two months straight and then come out with a big bang release.
 The iterative approach improves the feedback loop and helps you drive the content.

+As there was no travel time to work and I could use this additional time to work on the course.

 That's it for the strategy and history of this course.

-Now let's get into what I learned from this journey.
+Let's get into the retrospect for this adventure.

-## Learnings After One Year
+## Retrospect - What Went Well

-### Start small and release early and often
+### Releasing Early and Often

 Get the first version out as soon as possible.
 This first version need not be perfect but will let you test your setup end-to-end.
 This works way better than preparing a "big bang" release and figuring out that something with the payment setup is not working at the last minute.

-### Use a merchant of record and thank me later

-If you're selling to EU customers, rather pick a merchant of record to sell your digital products.
-Take a few minutes to read about VAT handling of digital goods (especially for EU customers), and you'll thank me later.
-I'm still handling VAT for myself, and the effort is reasonable.
-Both SendOwl and [Quaderno*](https://rieckpil.de/a/quaderno) work well together.
-But if I would start over, I'd pick a provider that handles all tax implications.
-That's more time for me to focus on improving the course.

-### Don't try to have the perfect tech setup from day one
+### Working With a Good Enough Tech Setup

 It's important that you're confident and have a simple (and reproducible) recording setup.
 You should be able to hit record in a matter of minutes with little preparation work.
 If you have to set up an entire conference studio for your first online course, chances are high you're procrastinating due to the effort.